-• Incumbent director nominees must submit irrevocable resignations that become effective upon and only in the event that (1) the nominee fails to receive the required vote for election to the Board at the next meeting of shareholders at which such nominee faces re-election and (2) the Board accepts such resignation;

-• Each director candidate who is not an incumbent director must agree to submit such an irrevocable resignation upon election or appointment as a director; • Upon the failure of any nominee to receive the required vote, the Governance Committee makes a recommendation to the Board on whether to accept or reject the resignation; • The Board takes action with respect to the resignation and publicly discloses its decision and the reasons therefor within 90 days from the date of the certification of the election results; and • The resignation, if accepted, will be effective at the time specified by the Board when it determines to accept the resignation, which effective time may be deferred until a replacement director is identified and appointed to the Board.
-Our amended and restated bylaws and our Corporate Governance Guidelines can be found on our website at www.centerpointenergy.com .
+- Incumbent director nominees must submit irrevocable resignations that become effective upon and only in the event that (1) the nominee fails to receive the required vote for election to the Board at the next meeting of shareholders at which such nominee faces re-election and (2) the Board accepts such resignation; - Each director candidate who is not an incumbent director must agree to submit such an irrevocable resignation upon election or appointment as a director; - Upon the failure of any nominee to receive the required vote, the Governance Committee makes a recommendation to the Board on whether to accept or reject the resignation; - The Board takes action with respect to the resignation and publicly discloses its decision and the reasons therefor within 90 days from the date of the certification of the election results; and - The resignation, if accepted, will be effective at the time specified by the Board when it determines to accept the resignation, which effective time may be deferred until a replacement director is identified and appointed to the Board.

+Our amended and restated bylaws and our Corporate Governance Guidelines can be found on our website at www.centerpointenergy.com.

 Board Leadership The offices of Chairman of the Board and Chief Executive Officer are currently separate and have been separate since the formation of the Company as a new holding company in 2002.
 The Board believes that the separation of the two roles provides, at present, the best balance of these important responsibilities with the Chairman directing board operations and leading the board in its oversight of management, and the Chief Executive Officer focusing on developing and implementing the Company's board-approved strategic vision and managing its day-to-day business.
 The Board believes that the independent board chairman helps provide an opportunity for the Board members to provide more direct input to management in shaping the organization and strategy of the Company and strengthening the Board's independent oversight of management.

 The Board's Role in Risk Oversight The Board has ultimate oversight responsibility for the Company's system of enterprise risk management as provided in the Corporate Governance Guidelines.
 The Board also approves overall corporate risk limits.
 Management is responsible for developing and implementing the Company's program of enterprise risk management.
-The Company's Chief Risk Officer periodically reports to the Audit Committee concerning the Company and steps taken to mitigate those risks.
+The Company's Chief Risk Officer periodically reports to the Audit Committee concerning the Company's risk management process, the major risks facing the Company and steps taken to mitigate those risks.
 The Audit Committee reviews, and reports to the Board regarding, the risk management process developed and implemented by management.
-Each board committee has responsibility for monitoring enterprise risks assigned to it by the Board.
+Each board committee has responsibility for monitoring any enterprise risks assigned to it by the Board.
 A risk oversight committee, which is composed of senior executives from across the Company, monitors and oversees compliance with the Company's risk control policy.
-The Company's Chief Risk Officer, who reports to the Chief Financial Officer, for a senior executives are a maximum to the company's risk control policy.
-The company's Chief Risk Officer, who reports to the Chief Financial Officer, for a senior executives and reports to the Chief Financial Officer, for monitoring enterprise and monitors and oversees compliance with the company's risk control policy.
-The company's Chief Risk Officer, who reports to the Chief Financial Officer, for financial Officer, for monitor and the company and steps are and monitor and the policy reports to the chief Financial Officer, for financial Offic facilitates risk oversight committee meetings, and provides daily risk assessment and control oversight for commercial activities.
+The Company's Chief Risk Officer, who reports to the Chief Financial Officer, facilitates risk oversight committee meetings, and provides daily risk assessment and control oversight for commercial activities.